If you’re providing electrical goods and services, you need what we call an Electrical Service Agreement.

 • What happens if the client is unhappy with the job?

-Having a contract in place is always good practice with any business.
+Having a contract in place is always good practice for any business.
 It helps manage risk from the very beginning by ensuring you and your customers are on the same page.

-In the electrical services industry, where you could be providing the supplies and installing them yourself, it’s particularly important to make sure you’re protected.
+In the electrical services industry, where you might be both supplying the products and carrying out installations, it’s particularly important to ensure you’re fully protected under the latest legal standards set for 2025.

 So, how can an Electrical Service Agreement help your business?
 Read on to find out.